tstanford/bus-display/README.md

 The wireframe was initially designed for a 16:9 public display screen in a bus station.
 I later change this so that it wasn't split screen and can be viewed on a phone. on landscape display screen.

-I didn't have time to add any automation testing.
-Put in a system that was to be used in production this would be mandatory.
+I didn't have time to add any automation testing, but in a system that was to be used in production this would be mandatory.